AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 ## ProseMirror Plugin Registration

-- `guides.editor.registerPlugin(factory)`: Registers a ProseMirror plugin factory to be included in every MarkupEditor instance.
+- `guides.editor.registerPlugin(factory)`: Registers a ProseMirror plugin factory to be included in every New Editor instance.
 Only factory functions are accepted, direct plugin instances are rejected.
 The factory is called once per editor instance, ensuring isolated plugin state.

   **Signature:**